Himalayan Cat Health Issues: Common Disease, Symptoms and Treatment Guide

 4. Progressive retinal atrophy

 This disease is not understood in the initial stages.
-Over time, your cat’s vision begins to become blurry, then within one to two years, your cat is totally blind.
+Over time, your cat’s vision begins to become blurry, then within one to two years, Your cat may go completely blind.
 Blindness in cats is not like that of humans because their senses are sharper than humans.

 A Himalayan suffering Progressive retinal atrophy can easily live in your house through their senses.
 You just do not have to change the location of furniture and accessories in your house too much.